patrickjohncollins/patrickjohncollins.github.io/software.md

 * Speaks: English, French, Spanish
 * Company: Collins & Gilbreath LLC, registered in Wisconsin
 * Hourly rate: $100

-Questions posed when establishing a relationship with a new client:

-* What is the turnover of the organization?
-Is the turnover increasing or decreasing?
-* Who are the main competitors of the organization?
-* What is the growth strategy of the organization?
-* Do sub-cultures exist within the organization due to prior mergers and acquisitions?
-* Is there an organization chart?
-* Are invoices paid in a timely manner?
-* How many different programming languages are used within the organization?
-* How many hosting providers are used within the organization?
-* Who is responsable for information security?
-* Is there a coherent information security strategy?
-* Has the organization experienced data breaches?
-* What is the morale of the software developers?
-* What is the turnover of software developers?
-* How long has the code base been in development?  (months/years)
-* How many software developers have modified the code base?
-* How many of these developers are still engaged with the code base?
-* How is the activity of developers coordinated?
-* Are short-cuts and quick-fixes tolerated?
-* Are modules, classes, functions, parameters, and variables appropriately named?
-* Can modules be updated independently?
-* Is there a module versioning strategy?
-* Is there documentation?
-What is the quality of the document?
-* How does an end-user report a defect?
-* How many defects are currently tracked?
-Are tracked defects stale?
-* Is the productivity loss due to defects tracked?
-* Is the rate of new defects introduced with each release increasing or decreasing?
-* Is testing automated?
-To what degree?
-* How close do tests align to real use?
-* Are tests up to date?
-* What percentage of time is spent refactoring code?
-Is there a budget for refactoring?
-* Does the code use the latest version of dependent components?
-How far behind is the code?  (months/years)
-* Is the information system hosted in a geo-redundant manner?
-* Are database backups periodically restored?

 Services provided: